sexcoin-project/sexcoin/doc/init.md

 4e) Mac OS X

-Copy org.sexcoin.sexcoind.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.sexcoin.sexcoind.plist`.
+Copy info.sexcoin.sexcoind.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/info.sexcoin.sexcoind.plist`.

 This Launch Agent will cause sexcoind to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run sexcoind as the current user.
-You will need to modify org.sexcoin.sexcoind.plist if you intend to use it as a Launch Daemon with a dedicated sexcoin user.
+You will need to modify info.sexcoin.sexcoind.plist if you intend to use it as a Launch Daemon with a dedicated sexcoin user.

 5. Auto-respawn